nonbots/nhanify/README.md

   - View can delete contributors on the `Contributors` page.
 3. The `Contribution Playlists` page
 - This page displays all the playlists that the signed in user is a contributor of.
-- Oncde a user clicks on a specific playlist within this page, users can:
+- Once a contributor clicks on a specific playlist within this page, the contributor can:
-  - A contributor has the permission to add, delete, edit, and view songs on the playlist.
+  - Add, delete, edit, and view songs on the playlist.